scania/corporate-ui/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **What is your feature request?**
-_A clear and concise description of what the problem is.
+_A clear and concise description of what the feature is.
 Ex.
 I'm always frustrated when [...]_

 **Describe the solution you'd like**
 _A clear and concise description of what you want to happen._